Web services platform for managing digital signature processes:

 - Greater security and control through a centralized auditing and reporting system

-- Virtual Smartcard: Integrates seamlessly in desktop applications via a standard plug-in.
-Users transparently access the keys held by TrustedX and only need to know one password.
+- Users transparently access the keys held by TrustedX and only need to know a password.

-- Watched folders: TrustedX watches the content of designated network folders and executes a series of actions on all the files placed in them.
-Suitable for users and applications.
-Signing is as straightforward as copying and pasting to a network folder.
+- TrustedX watches the content of designated network folders and executes a series of actions on all the files place in them.

 - Electronic signature on server